Kentucky Wildcats football: 2012–2015 seasons

 On November 27, 2012, Florida State defensive coordinator Mark Stoops, brother of legendary former Oklahoma head coach Bob Stoops, was hired as Kentucky's head football coach.
 Stoops had no prior head coaching experienced when he was hired.
 One of Stoops' first moves was hiring offensive coordinator Neal Brown, who brought back the "Air Raid" offense.
 After nine months as the head coach of the Wildcats, Stoops and his staff signed the highest ranked recruiting class in program history.

 Stoops's first season at Kentucky was a struggle, as the Wildcats duplicated the 2–10 record from 2012.
 Kentucky's wins in 2013 were over a winless Miami (OH) and FCS opponent Alabama State.
 In Stoops's second season, the Wildcats broke a 17-game SEC losing streak when they beat Vanderbilt the fourth game into the season.
 The Wildcats finished the 2014 season with a 5–7 record.

 After the season, offensive coordinator Neal Brown left to take the head coaching job at Troy.
 In 2015, Stoops's third season, the Wildcats duplicated their 5–7 record from 2014.
 They lost to Florida, Auburn, Mississippi State, Tennessee, Georgia, Vanderbilt, and Louisville, and they defeated Louisiana-Lafayette, South Carolina, Missouri, Eastern Kentucky and Charlotte.

+2016 season

 On December 18, 2015, offensive coordinator Shannon Dawson, who was hired to replace Neal Brown, announced he would not return to the program for the 2016 season as the offensive coordinator, a result of the team's struggles over the previous few years.
 In his place Kentucky hired Cincinnati offensive coordinator Eddie Gran as the assistant head coach of offense at Kentucky.
 Cincinnati quarterbacks coach Darin Hinshaw has also joined the UK staff as quarterbacks coach and co-offensive coordinator.
 Kentucky began the 2016 season with a loss to Southern Miss by a score of 44–35, after blowing a 25-point lead.
 Ironically, Shannon Dawson, who was fired by Kentucky as offensive coordinator just months earlier, had been hired to serve as Southern Miss' offensive coordinator.
 Kentucky would finish 7–6 (4–4 SEC) on the season, which included snapping a five-game losing streak to archrival Louisville by a score of 41–38, with a berth in the TaxSlayer Bowl, their first bowl berth since 2010, a game they lost to Georgia Tech by a score of 33–18.